 It’s that time of the year where we look back on the last 12 months and make all sorts of resolutions.
 If one of your resolutions is to nail your sales and marketing emails, then I have a treat for you.
 I’ve put together 10 of my favorite e-commerce emails from 2017 and analyzed what makes them effective.
 Take a look and get inspired for your next year’s worth of emails.
+And do set up a Magento 2 SMTP extension to make sure the emails reach customers’ inbox.

 Product: Language education;